User’s Guide : EViews Fundamentals : EViews Databases : Foreign Format Databases

 Bloomberg

-EViews Enterprise Edition users may use the standard EViews database interface to search, browse, and retrieve Bloomberg Reference Data Services extensive library market and economic data.
+EViews allows you to use the standard EViews database interface to search, browse, and retrieve Bloomberg Reference Data Services extensive library market and economic data.

 You can search through Bloomberg securities and fields from within EViews to quickly locate the data you need, then fetch the data directly into an EViews workfile without the need for intermediate files or formats.